When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 What hardware do Copilot+ PCs use?

-The first PCs to be announced for the Copilot+ standard all use Qualcomm Snapdragon X series CPUs, a totally different architecture from the Intel Core and AMD Ryzen chips we’re used to.
-There are two versions of these chips – Snapdragon X Plus and the more performance-based Snapdragon X Elite, using Qualcomm’s brand-new Oryon CPU, based around a design that Qualcomm acquired by buying startup Nuvia in 2021.
+The first PCs to be announced for the Copilot+ standard in early 2024 used Qualcomm Snapdragon X series CPUs, a totally different architecture from the Intel Core and AMD Ryzen chips we’re used to.

-It mirrors what Apple did with its M-series chips, breaking from Intel and using the ARM architecture, more commonly seen in phones and tablets, in pursuit of both performance gains and longer battery life.
+It mirrors what Apple did with its M-series chips, breaking away from Intel and using the ARM architecture, more commonly seen in phones and tablets, in pursuit of both performance gains and longer battery life.
 It worked for Apple, so it could do equally well for the PC.
 This is especially true Qualcomm has repeatedly claimed its chips are even better than Apple’s M3 design used in latest-gen Macs (though surely soon replaced by the M4 series used in the latest iPad Pro).

 How true is this claim?
 Well, it’s partly true.
 Snapdragon X Elite is very powerful and outpaces Apple M3 in multi-core benchmarks.
 However, for single-core tasks, M3 remains around 15% speedier.
 Apple’s 10 core GPU is also faster than Qualcomm’s Adreno graphics processor.
+There are also some differences with cooling, too.

 Apart from the new chip, battery life, and the extra key on the keyboard, the big changes come in the software.
 Microsoft is baking its AI into just about every aspect of Windows, and other software creators are following suit.
+Not all apps run on the ARM-based Snapdragon PCs as yet, but emulation is helping many more apps run on these PCs and many apps already run natively.

 • Acer Swift 14 AI

-• ASUS Vivobook S 15
+• Asus Vivobook S 15

 • Dell Inspiron 14 Plus